githubEdit

 In this model, developers:

-1. Fetch data from Block Scholes off-chain via WebSocket or REST APIs.
+1. Fetch data from Block Scholes off-chain via WebSocketarrow-up-right or RESTarrow-up-right APIs.

 2. Relay this data into any smart contract of choice.